 - Discrimination: In our society, the boy-child often gets preference – in choosing education, diet-attributes, property, etc., over the girl child.

 What MU Women’s Cell is attempting to do:

-The women cell at MU, has initiated to educate and empower girl and women by way and means of creating awareness camps, being sensitive to women rights, initiating government schemes, and creating an array of activities that enable and empower women to live and achieve their goals in life as well….as well as take up some of the challenges (as detailed above) that girl and women face in the present social setup.
+The women cell at MU, has initiated to educate and empower women by ways and means of creating awareness camps, being sensitive to women’s rights, initiating government schemes, and creating an array of activities that enable and empower women to live and achieve their goals in life and also take up some of the challenges (as detailed above) that women face in the present social setup.